 There are energy-efficient tax credits to help offset the cost of home insulation.
 The energy-efficient tax credit covers ten percent of home insulation, not including the installation fees.
 By taking advantage of this tax credit, consumers can save up to five hundred dollars!
 While ten percent may not seem much, it can go a long way.

-In this article, I’ll be addressing the ways in which you can offset the financial cost of home insulation, as well as why and how to pick out the best attic insulation available for your climate.
+In this article, I’ll be addressing how you can offset the financial cost of home insulation, as well as why and how to pick out the best attic insulation available for your climate.
 Read on to learn more about how home insulation will pay for itself over time!

 The energy-efficient tax credit is a credit the IRS provides for home-improvement projects designed to make residential houses more energy efficient.
 This program includes solar panels, wind-powered technology, and some home insulation.